MasonSkill/devops-jenkins-course/README.md

         }
     }

-# Jenksin pipeline examples
+# Section 3: Jenksin pipeline examples
 There are some pipeline examples under ./jenkins-pipeline-examples/ folder.
-Some of the pipelines used Tool runtime white others uses the runtime in docker.
-For example:
+Some of the pipelines used Tool runtime white others uses the runtime in docker:
+- docker/docker-in-tool.groovy: run docker cli in jenksin tool(not recommended as docker cli is very basic so it is installed in jenksin docker instead)
+- email-notification/send-email.groovy: Configure email send email to jenksin admin.
+    - Register an email in https://mailtrap.io which support email sandbox
+    - Install 'Email Extension Plugin' plugin under 'Dashboard > Manage Jenkins > Plugins' in Jenkins portal.
+    - Go to 'Dashboard > Manage Jenkins > Credentials > System > Extended E-mail Notification'
+    - Configure
+        - SMTP server: sandbox.smtp.mailtrap.io
+        - SMTP Port: 2525
+        - Credentials: create a credential with the username and password from mailtrap.
+    - Run send-email.groovy pipeline in Jenkins
+    - Go to mailtrap 'Email Testing > inboxes' to check the email. e.g. 'send-email - Build #8 SUCCESS'
-- maven-in-docker.groovy: run maven in docker
+- maven/maven-in-docker.groovy: run maven in docker
-- maven-in-tool.groovy: run maven in jenksin tool
+- maven/maven-in-tool.groovy: run maven in jenksin tool
+- node/node-in-docker.groovy: run node in docker
+- node/node-in-tool.groovy: run node in jenksin tool
+- tools-path/find_tool_path.groovy: find tools installation path